mikedewar/resume/README.md

 ==============================

-**Behavioural Modelling using Payments Data** (London 2016 onwards) At Vocalink/Mastercard my team and I build products and services based on the UK bank-to-bank payments that Vocalink processes.
+**Behavioural Modelling using Payments Data** (London 2016 onwards) At Vocalink/Mastercard my team and I build products and services based on the bank-to-bank (ACH) payments that Mastercard processes.
 The majority of this work involves behavioural modelling aimed at detecting network wide fraud and money laundering, using techniques from across data science.
-This work is targeted at the development of country-scale products and has resulted in two major products: a corporate fraud detection service for the BACS system and an anti-money laundering service for the Faster Payments system.
+This work is targeted at the development of country-scale products and has resulted in two major products: a corporate fraud detection service for the BACS system and an anti-money laundering service for the Faster Payments system, both due to be rolled out in NAM and APAC.

-- **AML Insights: https://www.vocalink.com/downloads-and-media/reports/aml-insights/** Vocalink Analytics.
+- **Trace Financial Crime: https://www.vocalink.com/news-insights/case-studies/case-study-mits/** Financial Crime Solutions, Mastercard.
   2016-.
-AML Insights detects money laundering over the Faster Payments network.
-This report details a study my team and I executed in 2016, which we subsequently turned into a working product over the course of 2017 used by the 10 largest banks in the UK, covering well over 90% of the UK bank to bank payments.
+Trace detects money laundering over instant payments networks.
+This report details a study my team and I executed in 2016, which we subsequently turned into a working product over the course of 2017 used by the 13 largest banks in the UK, covering well over 90% of the UK bank to bank payments.
 This went live in October 2018.
   - Rising Star Award - Deloitte Market Gravity Awards 2018
 - **Corporate Fraud Insights: https://www.thetimes.co.uk/article/rbs-system-pushes-back-against-invoice-fraudsters-88h92l5ml** Vocalink Analytics.
 2016-.
 Corporate Fraud Insights detects fraud in the Bacs payment network in the UK.
 The Times article above describes how Vocalink Analytics, working with RBS, has prevented over £7MM of losses to RBS's customers.
 My team and I built the behavioural modelling, scoring mechanism and application layer wrapper to deliver this service.